xmlyqing00/SparseTensorRegression/README.md

 - **CalcObjFunc.m** Calculate the value of objective function Eq.(5).
 - **ComposeTensor.m** Compose the components to a tensor.
 This is the inverse operation of CP decomposition.
 - **DecomposeTensor.m** Decompose the tensor to the components by the input argument *rank*.
 The actual decomposition method is CP decomposition *cp_als*.
+- **DrawTrainingResults.m** Draw the training results that were saved in the *training/* folder and compare between the generated pattern and the estimated patterns.
 - **GenerateData.m** Generate the data by input arguments and store them in the *./data/* folder.
 - **GenerateDataset.m** Generate all three datasets: training, validation and testing.
 It calls *GenerateData.m* to generate data.
 - **GeneratePattern.m** Generate the default patterns and store them in the *./data/* folder.